makrai/notes/hu2003-multiling-multitask-benchmark.md

 * For the tasks where in-language training data is available,
   * multilingual models trained on in-language data outperform zero-shot
   * zero-shot transfer models nevertheless outperform multilingual models trained on only 1,000 in-language examples on the complex QA tasks as long as more samples in English are available
   * structured prediction tasks, 1,000 in-language examples enable the model to achieve performance that is similar to being trained on the full labelled dataset, similar to findings for classification (Eisenschlos+ 2019)
 * multitask learning on the Translate-train and In-language setting generally improves upon single language training

 ### Cross-lingual transfer gap

-* i.e. the difference between English test set and all other languages in Tab 3
+* ie the difference between English test set and all other languages in Tab 3
-* should be taken with a grain of salt, as scores across languages are not directly comparable for the tasks where test sets differ, i.e. POS, NER, MLQA, and TyDiQA-GoldP
+* should be taken with a grain of salt, as scores across languages are not directly comparable for the tasks where test sets differ, ie POS, NER, MLQA, and TyDiQA-GoldP
   * differences in scores may not be linearly related
 * powerful models such as XLM-R reduce the gap significantly
 * XLM-R reduce the gap significantly compared to mBERT